-Weddings, Concerts, Parties, Bar and Bat Mitzvahs since 1986
+Weddings, Concerts, Parties, Bar/Bat Mitzvahs, Schools and Camps since 1986

 Questions to ask when hiring a live band for your wedding or party Q1: What should a bride-to-be look for when selecting a wedding band?
 Q2: Why is a band preferable to a DJ?
 Q3: Can certain songs be requested to play / avoid?
 Q4: What sort of experience should a wedding band have?
 Q5: What size band should I hire?
 Q6: What should someone ask their reception site in regards to the band?
 Q7: How many breaks does the band usually take?
 Q8: Any other tips someone should consider when choosing a wedding band?
 Q9: What factors influence the cost of a wedding band Q11: How is Klezamir unique among area klezmer bands?
 Q1: What should a bride-to-be look for when selecting a wedding band?
 A: Versatility is an important consideration.
 Not only should a good wedding band have a large degree of variety in their repertoire -- they should also be able to perform songs in a believable and convincing manner.
 When performing a rock and roll song, a band should sound like a rock and roll band.
 When performing a jazz standard, a band should sound like a jazz band -- not like a rock and roll band performing a jazz standard.
 A band should also be flexible enough to be able to perform at different volume levels appropriate for different times during the course of a wedding reception.
 Other factors to consider are reliability and stability.
 It is important to make sure that a band being considered for a wedding reception has been together for a reasonable amount of time with its current personnel.
 Hiring a band that has a propensity to change band members frequently is a situation that is best to avoid.
 Q2: Why is a band preferable to a DJ?
 A: There is no substitute for the excitement of a live performance.
 Ask anyone if they would rather listen to their favorite artist's CD or see their favorite artist perform live.
 Perhaps the reason that many people prefer DJ's over bands is the cost -- or the fact that some bands are not diverse enough to adequately play the variety of music necessary for a wedding reception.
 That said, one of of our band members is a professional DJ.
 So it is possible to have a Band + DJ for the best of both worlds.